The Nutrition Facts Label and PCOS

 - Vitamin C

 Other nutrients can also be put on the Nutrition Facts label if the company that makes the food wants them to be.
-Some of the other nutrients that can be put on the label include potassium, polyunsaturated fat, monounsaturated fat, and other vitamins and minerals.
+Some of the other nutrients that can be put on the label include other types of fat (like polyunsaturated or monounsaturated fat) and other vitamins and minerals.
+Within the next few years the Nutrition Facts label will be changing.
+Some proposed updates include making single-serving foods one serving (for example a bottle of soda that in the past may have been listed as two or more servings), including Vitamin D and potassium, and listing added sugars so that you can tell how much sugar occurs naturally in a food and how much has been added.

 No. You don’t need to keep track of every nutrient you are eating.
-Just take a look at Nutrition Facts labels once in a while to help you choose foods that will give your body the nutrition it needs.
-For example, if you don’t drink much milk, you should read Nutrition Facts labels to help you find foods that are high in calcium.
+Just take a look at Nutrition Facts labels once in a while to help you make healthy choices and choose foods that will give your body the nutrition it needs.
+For example, if you don’t drink much milk, you should read Nutrition Facts labels to help you find other foods that are high in calcium.
 You can also use the Nutrition Facts label to compare two different foods.
-For example, if you are deciding between two different kinds of breads, reading the Nutrition Facts labels can help you make a healthy choice.
+For example, if you are deciding between two different kinds of breads, reading the Nutrition Facts labels can help you make the healthier choice.
 Consider choosing the bread that has the highest amount of fiber.

-The food label lists a 2000-calorie diet.
+The “Percent Daily Value” on a Nutrition Facts label is based on a 2000-calorie diet.
 Should I be eating 2000 calories?

-Probably not.
-Many adolescents need more than 2000 calories as they grow in height, build bones, build muscles, and stay active.
-The 2000–calorie diet is just an estimate and is used to help calculate the Percent (%) Daily Value listed on the Nutrition Facts label.
+It is possible that a 2000-calorie diet may be right for you, but many adolescents need more than 2000 calories as they grow in height, build bones, build muscles, and stay active.
+The 2000–calorie diet is just an estimate and is used to help calculate the Percent (%) Daily Value to be used as a reference that is near to accurate for the greatest amount of people.

 |Previous||Next: Nutrition Labels and Food Shopping|